-Interview with other inmates reported they knew there were services available to them outside of the facility; however, they could not name the resource.
-Most stated they seen that information in the PREA information they received at intake.
+Interview with inmates reported they knew there were services available to them outside of the facility; however, they could not name the resource.
+Most stated they seen that information in the PREA flyer they received at intake or they knew their family could get them that information.

-Based on the evidence provided through policy, staff and inmate interviews, and documentation review, JCCC is found to have met the standard for inmates' access to outside confidential resources.
+Based on the evidence provided through policy, staff interviews, and documentation review, PCC is found to have met the standard for inmates' access to outside confidential resources.